 Can I claim on my medical insurance?

-The majority of medical insurance companies cover Acupuncture.
-Most now refund part or all of patients fees; some have special conditions or require that you tell them at the onset It is best to check with your insurers first, sooner rather than later, as individual policies may have exemptions.
+The majority of medical insurance companies cover Physiotherapy.
+The Hatfield Practice enjoys specialist status with Bupa and PPP.
+Most now refund part or all of patients fees; some have special conditions or require that you tell them at the onset.
+It is best to check with your insurers first, sooner rather than later, as individual policies may have exemptions.
 If you do have complimentary health cover then you should obtain an authorisation number.